 Click the

-To change the First Solution, click the
+To change the Primary Solution, click the

-Second Solution dropdown button and select a study then solution from the
+Secondary Solution dropdown button and select a study then solution from the

 list.